Your Trusted Partner for Ultrasonic Welding & Automation Systems

 capital investment.

-Step 1: Verify Plastic Material Compatibility
+Step 1: Verify Plastic Material Material Matching

 The first step in ultrasonic welding validation is to determine whether the plastic material